14 Emergency Items to Always Have in Your House

 Gathering around the radio might seem like a thing of the past, but it could prove vital in an emergency situation.
 “It allows you to get in touch with what’s going on locally,” says Jensen.
 “That’s important to be able to make good decisions about what happens next.”
 You won’t miss any important messages warning you not to leave—or to get out fast.
 Make sure you have a battery-powered or hand-cranked radio so it can work when the power is out.
 Learn the skills that could help you survive any emergency.

 “Sometimes, the way medications are dispersed now, we have just a very small supply available,” says Jensen.
 “In a disaster, it might be hard to replenish those supplies.”
-Talk to your doctor about writing a larger prescription so you have a couple weeks work on hand if you can’t reach the pharmacy.
+Talk to your doctor about writing a larger prescription so you have a couple weeks worth on hand if you can’t reach the pharmacy.
+(You should also try this disaster planning app that helps you get ready for anything.)

 Handheld flashlights are convenient to carry and store, but their beams won’t light up a room the way your lamps do.
 In addition to battery-powered flashlights, pick up a lantern like this one, which can brighten up a larger amount of space.
 Make sure you know how to save your own life in these 12 emergency situations.